mobak88/mobak88/README.md

   Hi, i'm Mustafa 👋
 </h1>

-I am studying frontend development at Gokstad Akademiet and have almost finished my last year (finishing my last exam).
+I am studying frontend development at Gokstad Akademiet and have almost finished my last semester (finishing my last exam).
 I am passionate about the field and try to learn as much as possible everyday.

 - I’m currently learning c# and .NET
 - I have worked with JavaScript, TypeScript, React, NextJS, SASS, HTML and CSS, NodeJS and Express